 Status Recommendation Community Activities Behavior change of Turgo hamlet residents Evaluation High Alert Residents within DPA I raise their awareness by avoiding activity near the river; Residents within DPA II prepare themselves, while waiting instruction from local government, based on technical recommendation from geological agency and ministry of energy, mineral resources; Residents within DPA III should avoid having activity and prepare themselves to evacuate 1.
 Dissemination of information related to status change from geological agency 2.
 Early warning is ready to be operated 3.
 Transportation mode is ready to be operated 4.
 Refuge is ready to be operated 5.
 Security is ready to be operated 6.
 Permanent procedure is ready to be operated 7.
 Communication system and equipment are ready to be operated 8.
 Emergency command is ready to be operated 1.
 There is an independent, collective awareness among the residents to buy fuel, do checking for transportation 2.
 Residents aware the current situation and condition of Mt.
 Merapi 3.
 Residents able to remind people to avoid the threat 4.
 Vulnerable groups are already in the barracks (independently evacuated) 5.
-Do livestock evacuation communication chain between the coordinator of information and CVGHM related to Warning Residents within DPA I, II, III should prepare themselves to evacuate based on technical recommendation from geological agency and ministry of energy, mineral resources; Dissemination of information related to status change from geological agency Early warning signs are activated Written and oral command on evacuation from the commander are implemented Permanent procedure is activated Evacuation is being implemented Kitchen is operated Security is operated Crisis center is operated The early warning signs are activated, as signs of eruption All within Turgo hamlet is empty, as all residents are in the barracks Finding information related to Mt.
+Do livestock evacuation 1.
+Transportation is ready 2.
+More unity communication chain between the coordinator of information and CVGHM related to current condition of Mt.
+Merapi 3.
+Accountable information related to Mt.
+Merapi that can be disseminated to Turgo hamlet residents.
+4. 3 one-gate-information related to the status of Mt.
+Merapi, Mr. Gimin, the man who has high integrity and capacity to disseminate information Warning Residents within DPA I, II, III should prepare themselves to evacuate based on technical recommendation from geological agency and ministry of energy, mineral resources; Dissemination of information related to status change from geological agency Early warning signs are activated Written and oral command on evacuation from the commander are implemented Permanent procedure is activated Evacuation is being implemented Kitchen is operated Security is operated Crisis center is operated The early warning signs are activated, as signs of eruption All within Turgo hamlet is empty, as all residents are in the barracks Finding information related to Mt.
 Merapi Every individual should monitor the current condition of Mt.
-Merapi through HT or television 1.
-The condition is dangerous, that recommendation from CVGHM should be obeyed 2.
-Community can be involved in logistic and basic needs fulfillment 3.
-Involvement of Turgo hamlet residents into emergency management 4.
-Structured activation of Disaster risk reduction forum within Purwobinangun village
+Merapi through HT or television The condition is dangerous, that recommendation from CVGHM should be obeyed Community can be involved in logistic and basic needs fulfillment Involvement of Turgo hamlet residents into emergency management Structured activation of Disaster risk reduction forum within Purwobinangun village